FX and Settlement (Operator Field Manual)

 Local vs Cross-Border

-- Rule of thumb: If a country is >10–15% of volume, explore local acquiring.
+- The rule of thumb: once a country is more than 10-15% of volume, go look at local acquiring seriously.

 RTP/FedNow Irrevocability Warning